The Idaho Department of Health and Welfare recognizes that children are often more sensitive to environmental pollution than adults because:

 - Children play close to the ground, increasing their exposure to chemicals in dust, soil, water, and air.

 IDHW has information to help address children’s environmental health issues.
-This information includes tips about how to reduce children’s exposure to lead
+This information includes tips on how to reduce children’s exposure to lead

 , carbon monoxide